sphinx-doc/sphinx/doc/extdev/appapi.rst

    Emitted when the :meth:`update` method of the build environment has completed, that is, the environment and all doctrees are now up-to-date.

+   You can return an iterable of docnames from the handler.
+These documents will then be considered updated, and will be (re-)written during the writing phase.

    .. versionadded:: 0.5

+   .. versionchanged:: 1.3
+      The handlers' return value is now used.

 .. event:: html-collect-pages (app)